Annual research report 2014

-This booklet gives an overview of the energy-related PhD research projects at the Eindhoven University of Technology, TU/e.
+This booklet gives an overview of the energy-related PhD student and Postdoc research projects at the Eindhoven University of Technology, TU/e.
 Energy research at TU/e comprises five themes:

 ■ Future fuels

 Fossil fuels still cover 80% of our energy demand and we will continue to depend on them.
 Heavy transport ships or trucks require energy densities that can only be achieved with hydrocarbons.
 That is why we need to design new fuels and new engine techniques.

 ■ Energy conversion

 The sun offers more than enough energy to power our entire civilization.
 The Earth’s surface receives 10,000 times the amount that we consume.
 A new approach is needed to better exploit and store this energy.
 Photovoltaic systems, along with smart grids and heat storage systems will shape the era of renewable energy.
 Sadly, prof. Wil Kling passed away on 14 March 2015.
 We are convinced that his research will continue within the Strategic Area Energy.